Reliable, renewable energy now powering South Africa

 Entura has played a vital role in the successful civil design and was also responsible for the electrical and mechanical construction of the Neusberg project by drawing on our day-to-day experience of owning, operating and maintaining hydropower assets for more than 100 years as part of Hydro Tasmania, Australia’s largest renewable energy producer and water manager, and an equity stakeholder in the Neusberg project.

-If you would like to discuss how Entura can help you develop a hydropower scheme that can meet your power needs in a cost-effective and sustainable way, please contact Christoff LeGrange on +27 21 202 2231 or James Mason on +61 3 6245 4196.
+If you would like to discuss how Entura can help you develop a hydropower scheme that can meet your power needs in a cost-effective and sustainable way, please contact Christoff LeGrange on +27 21 202 2231 or Shekhar Prince on +61 412 402 110.